Multiple sclerosis: Treatment

-Initial management of acute flare
+Management of acute flare

-During symptomatic attacks, administration of high doses of intravenous corticosteroids, such as methylprednisolone, is the usual therapy, with oral corticosteroids seeming to have a similar efficacy and safety profile.
-Although effective in the short term for relieving symptoms, corticosteroid treatments do not appear to have a significant impact on long-term recovery.
-The long-term benefit is unclear in optic neuritis as of 2020.
-The consequences of severe attacks that do not respond to corticosteroids might be treatable by plasmapheresis.
+During moderate or severe symptomatic attacks, a short course (usually 3–5 days) of high doses of corticosteriods is the usual approach.
+Initially, oral corticosteroids are used; if that is ineffective, an intravenous course can be tried.
+Milder attacks may not need treatment.
+Although targeted at acute attacks, they might also have a small longer-term benefit.
+Severe attacks that do not respond to corticosteroids might be treatable by plasma exchange.

 Chronic management

 Relapsing-remitting multiple sclerosis

-Multiple disease-modifying medications were approved by regulatory agencies for RRMS; they are modestly effective at decreasing the number of attacks.
-Interferons and glatiramer acetate are first-line treatments and are roughly equivalent, reducing relapses by approximately 30%.
-Early-initiated long-term therapy is safe and improves outcomes.
+Many disease-modifying medications have been approved for RRMS; and some are highly effective at decreasing the number of attacks.
+Highly effective medications include monoclonal antibodies directed at CD20-expressing B cells (administred by injection or infusion, e.g. rituximab), natalizumab (an integrin) or alemtuzumab, which depletes white blood cells more broadly.

-Treatment of CIS with interferons decreases the chance of progressing to clinical MS. Efficacy of interferons and glatiramer acetate in children has been estimated to be roughly equivalent to that of adults.
-The role of some newer agents such as fingolimod, teriflunomide, and dimethyl fumarate, is not yet entirely clear.
-Making firm conclusions about the best treatment is difficult, especially regarding the long‐term benefit and safety of early treatment, given the lack of studies directly comparing disease-modifying therapies or long-term monitoring of patient outcomes.
+Treatment of CIS with interferons decreases the chance of progressing to clinical MS. In general, aggressive treatment in the early stages of MS produces the best long-term outcomes.

 The relative effectiveness of different treatments is unclear, as most have only been compared to placebo or a small number of other therapies.
-Direct comparisons of interferons and glatiramer acetate indicate similar effects or only small differences in effects on relapse rate, disease progression, and MRI measures.
 There is high confidence that natalizumab, cladribine, or alemtuzumab are decreasing relapses over two years for people with RRMS.
 Natalizumab and interferon beta-1a (Rebif) may reduce relapses compared to both placebo and interferon beta-1a (Avonex) while Interferon beta-1b (Betaseron), glatiramer acetate, and mitoxantrone may also prevent relapses.
-Evidence on relative effectiveness in reducing disability progression is unclear.
 There is moderate confidence that a two-year treatment with natalizumab slows disability progression for people with RRMS.
 All medications are associated with adverse effects that may influence their risk-to-benefit profiles.

 Ublituximab was approved for medical use in the United States in December 2022.